Below are 8 reasons that answer that very question.

 The beauty of so many national parks (Victoria Falls, Zambezi, Mosi-oa-Tunya) in such close proximity, is wildlife is never in short supply.
 What makes this area unique is a lack of fencing, made possible by the road of the Zambezi River.
 This means animals have free reign to roam as they please – meaning your walk into town could be interrupted by an elephant – but more likely, a warthog.

 Nowhere else does African Impact provide such a diverse range of volunteer opportunities within a 15km radius.
-From lion research to orphan care; from healthcare support to photography and conservation, there is a volunteering placement to fit each person’s personality a stone’s throw from Victoria Falls.
+From lion research to wildlife orphan care; from healthcare support to photography and conservation, there is a volunteering placement to fit each person’s personality a stone’s throw from Victoria Falls.